shivamlakhtariya/CSE518-Artificial-Intelligence-Audio-Summarization/README.md

 ## Approach

+# Frequency based Summarizer
+Convert to pipeline->Break to sentences->Tokenizing and filtering keywords->Converting to df for calculating weighted frequency ->Weight each sentence based on their wfreq

+# Tf-idf based summarizer
+Input document -> Finding most important words from the document -> Finding sentence scores on the basis of important words ->Choosing the most important sentences on the basis of scores obtained.
+If a word appears frequently in a document, then it should be important and we should give that word a high score.
+But if a word appears in too many other documents, it’s probably not a unique identifier, therefore we should assign a lower score to that word.

+    TF(w) = (Number of times term w appears in a document) / (Total number of terms in the document) IDF(w) = log_e(Total number of documents / Number of documents with term w in it)

+Hence tfidf for a word can be calculated as:

+TFIDF(w) = TF(w) * IDF(w)

+# Gensim based Summarizer
+The gensim implementation is based on the “TextRank” algorithm.
+Gensim can process arbitrarily large corpora, using data-stream algorithms.
+Trained large scale semantic NLP model.The basic idea implemented by a graph-based ranking model is that of voting or recommendation.
+When one vertex links to another one, it is basically casting a vote for that vertex.
+The higher the number of votes cast for a vertex, the higher the importance of that vertex.

+# LDA Summarizer
 - LDA’s approach to topic modeling is it considers each document as a collection of topics in a certain proportion.
 And each topic as a collection of keywords, again, in a certain proportion.
 - Once we provide the algorithm with the number of topics, all it does it to rearrange the topics distribution within the documents and keywords distribution within the topics to obtain a good composition of topic-keywords distribution.
 - A topic is nothing but a collection of dominant keywords that are typical representatives.